Skip to main content

 Period of Oscillation

 The period of oscillation is the time taken for one complete cycle of motion in a periodic system.
-For a mass-spring system, the period (T) is given by the formula T = 2π√(m/k), where m is the mass attached to the spring and k is the spring constant.
-This relationship shows that the period is influenced by both the mass and the spring constant.
+For a mass-spring system undergoing SHM, the period (T) is given by the formula T = 2π√(m/k), where m is the mass attached to the spring and k is the spring constant.
+This relationship shows that the period is influenced by both the mass and the stiffness of the spring.

 Recommended video: